wingify/wingify.github.io/_posts/2015-06-01-post-meta-refresh-run-up.markdown

 It was a great experience hosting this event.
 Thanks to HasGeek for helping us with organizing the event.
 We hope that the conference will continue to happen in the years to come.

-If you were present at the Runup event and met us there, stay tuned with our different social media channels([Twitter](https://twitter.com/wingify), [Facebook](https://www.facebook.com/Wingify)) to again be a part of another event going to be hoisted by us.
+If you were present at the run-up event and met us there, stay tuned with our different social media channels([Twitter](https://twitter.com/wingify_engg), [Facebook](https://www.facebook.com/Wingify)) to again be a part of another event going to be hosted by us.
 If you have any suggestions to make your experience better, go ahead and leave comments and we will get back to you.
 If you like what we do at Wingify and want to join the force, we will be more than happy to work with you.
-As always, We are hiring!
+As always, we are looking for talented people to work with us!